Deye MQTT HA Plugin

 2025-04-17

-- Plugin does not start if multi-inverter setup is active
+- Refuse to start if multi-inverter setup is active (not yet supported)

 2025-02-27